pizzadesk/pizzadesk-s-Azure-AI-UiPath-Toolkit/README.md

 ## Overview

-This solution contains custom UiPath activities for both Windows-Legacy and Windows for performing Speech-to-Text (STT) operations and access other Azure AI functionality using the Microsoft Cognitive Services Speech SDK.
+This solution contains custom UiPath activities for Windows framework for the use of Azure AI SDK, including but not limited to Speech-to-Text (STT) operations, and other Azure AI functionality using the Microsoft Cognitive Services Speech SDK.

 ## Components

-### 1. **Legacy_PerformSTTFromFile and Windows_PerformSTTFromFile**
+### 1. **Windows_PerformSTTFromFile**

-These double runtime projects focus on the the `SpeechToTextActivity` class, which leverages the Microsoft Cognitive Services Speech SDK to perform STT on a provided WAV file.
+This project focuses on the the `SpeechToTextActivity` class, which leverages the Microsoft Cognitive Services Speech SDK to perform STT on a provided WAV file.

 #### Key Methods:
 - **BeginExecute**: Starts the asynchronous speech recognition operation.
 It retrieves input arguments, validates them, and initiates the speech recognition task using `TaskCompletionSource<T>` to ensure compatibility with UiPath's `AsyncCodeActivity`.